WLenhard/cNORM/README.md

 plot.series(cnorm.elfe, end=14)

 # Cross validation of number of terms with 20% of the data for validation and 80% training.
-# Due to the time intensity, max terms is restricted to 10; 3 repetitions
+# Due to the time intensity, max terms is restricted to 10 in this example; 3 repetitions
 cv(cnorm.elfe$data, max=10, repetitions=3)

 # Cross validation with pre-specified terms, e. g. of an already existing model
-cv(cnorm.elfe, max=10, repetitions=3)
+cv(cnorm.elfe, repetitions=3)

 # Print norm table (for grade 3, 3.2, 3.4, 3.6)
 table(c(3, 3.2, 3.4, 3.6), cnorm.elfe)

-# The other way round: Print raw table (for grade 3)
+# The other way round: Print raw table (for grade 3) together with 90% confidence intervalls
-table.raw(3, cnorm.elfe)
+# for a test with a reliability of .94
+table.raw(3, cnorm.elfe, CI = .9, reliability = .94)

 # cNORM can as well be used for conventional norming
 # In this case, the group variable has to be set to FALSE when ranking the data.